Ronald Kreer

-Ronald Kreer (born 10 November 1959 in Leipzig) is a former German professional footballer.
+Ronald Kreer (born 10 November 1959) is a German former professional footballer.

+Biography

 Kreer began his career playing for the youth side of BSG Lokomotive Delitzsch, the local club of the town where he grew up, under the trainer Klaus Rudolph in 1968, played there for three years and then of 1.
 FC Lokomotive Leipzig in 1970.

 After having developed in the club's youth side successfully, he was promoted to the Lok's senior squad in 1979.

 Kreer played 244 games in the DDR-Oberliga for the club, scoring 10 goals, he holds the all-time record for the most Oberliga appearances in the history of 1.
 FC Lokomotive Leipzig.

 He debuted to the senior squad as the substitute for Matthias Liebers at 67 minutes of the match of the FDGB-Pokal 1978 2nd round against Motor Babelsberg under the trainer Heinz Joerk, on 14 October 1978.
 Lok won it with 2–0 and proceeded to the next round.

 His first appearance for DDR-Oberliga is at the match between Lok and Chemie Böhlen on 21 October 1978, as the 18th in Lok's line-up.
 He scored at 22 minutes of the match, Lok lead with 1–0 and won with 2–1.

 With Lok he won the FDGB Pokal three times 1981, 1986 and 1987.
 1986 1.
 FC Lokomotive Leipzig 5–1 FC Union Berlin 31 May 1986 and 1987 1.
 FC Lokomotive Leipzig 4–1 FC Hansa Rostock 13 June 1987.

 And he became the runner-up twice in DDR-Oberliga, both were competed with Berliner FC Dynamo.
 1986: Berliner FC Dynamo 34:18, 1.
 FC Lokomotive Leipzig 32:20.
 1988: decided on goal difference: Berliner FC Dynamo 58:30, 1.
 FC Lokomotive Leipzig 39:20.

 There was "a trio that provides a defense guarantee for 1.
 FC Lok" of three national players then; René Müller, Uwe Zötzsche and Ronald Kreer.

 Kreer took to the field in 27 European matches with 1.
 FC Lokomotive Leipzig.

 His largest win is the 7–0 over Lillestrøm Sportsklubb at the first leg of the first round of the UEFA Cup 1984/85 in Bruno-Plache-Stadion on 19 September 1984.

 His highest achievement is the 1987 European Cup Winners' Cup Final in Athens on 13 May 1987 against Johan Cruyff's Ajax.

 At the second leg of the semi-final on 22 April 1987, 1.
 FC Lokomotive Leipzig defeated FC Girondins de Bordeaux on the legendary dramatic penalty shootout, proceeded to the final for the first time in the club history.

 Kreer, who kept fighting though with his nasal bone fractured from the early minutes of the match, jubilated and celebrated their victory running with the teammates under the flood of the over-fulfilled fans' roaring in Leipzig's Zentralstadion.